BIOGRAPHY

 Following a successful career in country music, Lacy decided to draw on all her musical experiences including country, rock and folk, and cross over into the Americana genre.
 This blend of musical styles allows her to express herself in a way that demonstrates all the facets of who she is as a singer/songwriter.
 She became an independent artist and formed her own label called Song Dog Records.
 Under this label, she has released three albums to date.
 The first was Wild Horse Crossing in 1999, followed by the Last Wild Place Anthology which went #1 on the World Independent Chart, and a year later went #1 on the American Western Music Chart.
 Then Allison Eastwood, Clint Eastwood's daughter, used the hit song Slip Away from the Anthology CD on the sound track of her independent film, Don't Tell.
 In 2010 Lacy also released a tribute to Hank Williams Sr. entitled Here's To Hank.

 Today, Lacy continues to record new music and perform live shows whenever possible.
 She tours mainly west of the Mississippi and loves small boutique venues and old theaters with great sound quality and warm, receptive audiences she can really connect with.
 She recently recorded some electrifying new music for an EP that was released in January 2019.
 When hearing the signature song Scarecrow, her good friend Reverend Barbara Ann Fletcher remarked “that song makes you a whole new you, and it makes me a whole new me.”
 And that’s exactly the response Lacy was hoping for.
+In 2024 Lacy released an album titled For The Black Sheep, a collection of songs with meaningful lyrics and messages of unity and acceptance for all of us.

 In addition to her musical career, Lacy has been involved in various service projects through several charitable organizations – namely, the Let ‘em Run Foundation, William James Associates Arts in Corrections, and Rotary International.

 In 1999, Lacy co-founded the Let ‘em Run Foundation which received its 501(c)3 designation from the IRS in 2004.
 The Let 'em Run Foundation is dedicated to rescuing, rehabilitating and re-homing America's wild horses and burros who have no voice.
 Let ‘em Run’s mission is to serve as an educational, fund-raising and public relations entity, through its own efforts and in assisting similar non-profit organizations, to promote the appropriate and compassionate management of the wild horse, estray horse, and mustang population of the U.S. and other species of endangered or mistreated animals.
+In 2024 Lacy was among the first class of inductees into the Mustang Heritage Foundation Hall of Fame for her work and advocacy with the wild horses.

 From 2015 through November 2018, Lacy and her partner, Dale Poune, worked with the William James Arts in Corrections program at High Desert State Prison in Susanville, California.
 Their work there has been focused on teaching basic song writing skills and techniques, music theory and guitar playing to level 4 inmates.
 Through their classes, a select group of inmates got the opportunity to learn the basic principles of guitar playing and song writing which they then used to develop songs and lyrics, both individually and as a group.
 The class culminated with the inmates recording those musical compositions and giving a live performance to an audience of prison and non-prison personnel.
 In addition, several inmates were able to go on to teach basic guitar to other inmates in the classic “each one teach one” teaching tradition.